HydreIO/auth/docs/mutations/README.md

 ```
 code: Code!
 ```
-The user email
+The user mail
 ```
-email: String!
+mail: String!
 ```
 ## @return
 `Bip bop! code sent (or not)`